Developer Guide

 These individual features are supported by an individual Manager

-When describing some common features across all managers, a typical manager shall be referred to as XYZManager
+When describing some common features across all managers, a typical manager shall be referred to as XYZManager.

 5.1.1.
 Rationale

-provide a way for tutors to manage the different aspects of teaching a class,
+These five main XYZManagers provide a way for tutors to manage the different aspects of teaching a class,

 so as to facilitate teaching a class more effectively.